Actions & Inputs

 Select

-Select components allow users to select one option from a list.
+Selects let users select one option from a list.
 They typically appear in forms.

 Status